2000 – 2010

 Non-Russian Orthodox churches in Russia were losing their freedom to worship at an alarming rate.
 Property owners were being threatened and forced to tear up rental leases with the churches in increasing numbers.

 Training thousands of pastors and lay workers attending four Global Leadership Summits in Russia and Central Asia.
-A megacity media campaign was held in Issykul Kyrgyzstan.
+A Mega City Media Campaign was held in Issykul Kyrgyzstan.

 Partnering with the Global Leadership Summit, regional summits were conducted for pastors and ministers in multiple cities in Russia and Central Asia.
 The first summits were held in Moscow and Kyiv, soon followed by Almaty, Kazakhstan (photo).
 Delegates came from Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan.